 - Chapter 2 presents a description of all proposed alternatives reviewed under this PEIS.
-The chapter also summarizes how the alternatives were developed and describes alternatives eliminated from detailed evaluation. - Chapter 3 describes the affected environment and existing conditions in the Icicle Subbasin. - Chapter 4 evaluates the potential short-term (construction) and long-term (operational) effects and proposed mitigation measures for all alternatives. - Chapter 5 describes the public involvement, consultation and coordination, and compliance with other laws that have and will occur. - Chapter 6 will provide references used throughout the documents. - A Comments and Responses (Appendix A) follows Chapter 6 that includes all the comments received on the Draft PEIS as well as responses to those comments.
+The chapter also summarizes how the alternatives were developed and describes alternatives eliminated from detailed evaluation. - Chapter 3 describes the affected environment and existing conditions in the Icicle Subbasin. - Chapter 4 evaluates the potential short-term (construction) and long-term (operational) effects and proposed mitigation measures for all alternatives. - Chapter 5 describes the public involvement, consultation and coordination, and compliance with other laws that have and will occur. - Chapter 6 will provide references used throughout the documents. - Comments and Responses are provided in Appendix A, which includes the comments received on the Draft PEIS as well as responses to those comments.

-The references used in the document follow the Comments and Responses section.
 Appendices to accompany information presented in this PEIS are attached at the end of the document.